 When you choose to buy a Hyssop Tree soap, your impact is good on so many levels because of intentional choices that have been made behind the scenes.
 In honor of Earth Day, April 22nd, I'd like to celebrate the good impact you have on our earth when you buy a soap!

-You might have noticed that our soaps are all hand-wrapped.
-Our white wrapping paper is made from 90% recycled fibers made right here in the USA and purchased from a local company.
-We chose paper so it would break down in the trash or recycling and leave a minimal impact on the earth.
+All Hyssop Tree bar soaps are hand-wrapped in white paper that is made from 90% recycled fibers made right here in the USA and purchased from a local company.
+Instead of a large box, the paper should break down in the trash or recycling and leave a minimal impact on the earth.

-We also only use certified organic essential oils.
-This might not sound terribly earth-friendly at first, but let me explain why this is such a big deal.
-It ensures we support the continuation of farming non-genetically modified crops, and it also supports organic farming (which means the reduction of pesticide use).
-Finally, the process by which essential oils are extracted is VERY important!
+The process by which essential oils are extracted is VERY important!
 A lot of extraction methods use petroleum by-products and can even be unhealthy.
 Some essential oils can even have added fillers like fragrances.
-We not only use certified essential oils, but we only select ones that have undergone extensive laboratory testing to ensure consistency in concentration and purity (specifically an all-natural product, the absence of petroleum products, and the absence of pesticides).
-Because of the oils we use, we have often heard many customers comment on the purity of the fragrance of our soaps.
-The oils last longer and perform better when they are the best quality.
+Hyssop Tree not only uses certified essential oils, but I also only select ones that have undergone extensive laboratory testing to ensure consistency in concentration and purity (specifically an all-natural product, the absence of petroleum products, and the absence of pesticides).

-Finally, we don't use essential oils that are damaging to the environment.
-We are very picky about the environmental impact of the essential oils we choose.
+Finally, Hyssop Tree does not use essential oils that are damaging to the environment.
+I am very picky about the environmental impact of the essential oils I choose.
 Sometimes companies can leave significant and permanent damage by over-harvesting a precious native resource.
-You will find we don't use essential oils that can leave that kind of damaging impact.
+Hyssop Tree does not use essential oils that can leave that kind of damaging impact.